fjahr/lightning-mw/05-onchain.md

 transaction output.

-However, a node cannot claim funds from the outputs of a unilateral close that it initiated, until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `to_self_delay` field).
+However, a node cannot claim funds from the outputs of a unilateral close that it initiated, until the delay has passed (as specified by the remote node's `to_self_delay` field).
 Where relevant, this situation is noted below.